 We’ve got more clean title, used, and crashed Teslas available

 If you’re looking for something a bit different or a littler older, you can see all of the Teslas we have headed up for auction.
-Before you bid on any vehicle, be it a Tesla or anything else, make sure to run a vehicle history report through ClearVin to get the most information about your prospective purchase possible.
+Before you bid on any vehicle, be it a Tesla or anything else, make sure to run a ClearVIN VIN Check Report and get the most information about your prospective purchase possible.
+Use a car VIN lookup tool from our trusted partner to get a detailed report on a vehicle’s history before making a purchase.

 If you have any questions or need help placing a bid, feel free to give us a call at +1 (503) 298-4300 between 6:00 AM and 4:00 PM Monday through Friday, Pacific Standard Time, or email support@AutoBidMaster.com and we’d be happy to help you.